bitvavo/java-bitvavo-api/README.md

 ## Websockets

 All requests which can be done through REST requests can also be performed over websockets.
-Bitvavo also provides five [subscriptions](https://github.com/bitvavo/java-bitvavo-api#subscriptions).
+Bitvavo also provides six [subscriptions](https://github.com/bitvavo/java-bitvavo-api#subscriptions).
 If subscribed to these, updates specific for that type/market are pushed immediately.

 ### Getting started